Zerobrofan/Zerobrofan/README.md

 I am a Software Engineer from Egypt.
 - :telescope: I’m currently studying <b>Computer Science</b>.

-- :seedling: I am a Junior at <a href="https://www.facebook.com/FCSENMUofficial" target = "_blank">Faculty of Computers Science & Engineering at New Mansoura University</a>.
+- :seedling: I am a Senior at <a href="https://www.facebook.com/FCSENMUofficial" target = "_blank">Faculty of Computers Science & Engineering at New Mansoura University</a>.

 - :zap: In my free time, I study cloud architecture ☁️ and Python 🐍.